-Let’s face it – there’s no magic trick or solution to stop blisters from giving you discomfort.
-They don’t heal overnight either – so you’ll have to stay patient and stick to the things that can absolutely help deal with the blister.
+Let’s face it – there’s no magic trick or solution to completely stop blisters from giving you discomfort.
+They don’t heal overnight either – so you’ll have to stay patient and stick to the things that can help deal with the blister.

-The very first thing you MUST do is distinguish what you’re working with…
+The very first thing you MUST do is distinguish what you’re working with.

 Got a nasty blister on your foot?
 You need to make sure it’s not infected first.
 While most blisters, infected or not, can be painful and cause discomfort, there are a few signs to look for to make sure you don’t have a more serious issue on your hands.

 If a blister is infected, you could notice one or several of the following symptoms:

 - warmth around the area of the blister

 So if you’ve got any of these, I highly advise consulting a doctor for treatment since messing around with an infected blister yourself can worsen the issue and even spread the infection throughout your skin.